 (f) restrict or prohibit the movement of persons and vehicles including, if necessary, by the closure of roads or any area of water.

-(4) In exercising a power under subsection (3) the Authority may use such force as is reasonably necessary.
+(4) In exercising a power under subsection (3) the FES Commissioner may use such force as is reasonably necessary.

-(5) An authorisation under subsection (2)(b) may be made subject to any conditions, qualifications, limitations or exceptions the Authority considers appropriate.
+(5) An authorisation under subsection (2)(b) may be made subject to any conditions, qualifications, limitations or exceptions the FES Commissioner considers appropriate.

 [Section 18L inserted by No. 38 of 2002 s.
-11.]
+11; amended by No. 22 of 2012 s.
+22, 43 and 44.]

 18M.
-Approval of FESA Units
+Approval of FES Units

-(1) The Authority may, by notice in the Gazette, approve as a FESA Unit any group of persons, however constituted and whether incorporated or not, that it considers to be appropriate for approval as a FESA Unit.
+(1) The FES Commissioner may, by notice in the Gazette, approve as a FES Unit any group of persons, however constituted and whether incorporated or not, that the FES Commissioner considers to be appropriate for approval as a FES Unit.

-(2) The Authority may, by notice in the Gazette, cancel the approval of a FESA Unit if the Authority considers that it is no longer appropriate for the Unit to be approved.
+(2) The FES Commissioner may, by notice in the Gazette, cancel the approval of a FES Unit if the FES Commissioner considers that it is no longer appropriate for the Unit to be approved.

-(3) The Authority must keep a register of FESA Units approved under subsection (1) and their members.
+(3) The FES Commissioner must keep a register of FES Units approved under subsection (1) and their members.

 [Section 18M inserted by No. 38 of 2002 s.
-11.]
+11; amended by No. 22 of 2012 s.
+23, 43 and 44.]

 18N.
-Register of members of FESA Unit
+Register of members of FES Units

-A FESA Unit must —
+A FES Unit must —

 (a) maintain a register of its members in accordance with the regulations; and

-(b) notify the Authority as soon as practicable after any change occurs in any of the details required by the regulations to be recorded in that register.
+(b) notify the FES Commissioner as soon as practicable after any change occurs in any of the details required by the regulations to be recorded in that register.

 [Section 18N inserted by No. 38 of 2002 s.
-11.]
+11; amended by No. 22 of 2012 s.
+43 and 44.]

 18O.
-Functions of a FESA Unit
+Functions of FES Units

-(1) The function of a FESA Unit is to perform those FESA activities that the Authority authorises the Unit to perform under section 18L(2)(b).
+(1) The function of a FES Unit is to perform those FES activities that the FES Commissioner authorises the Unit to perform under section 18L(2)(b).

-(2) For the purposes of performing its functions a FESA Unit may —
+(2) For the purposes of performing its functions a FES Unit may —

 (a) acquire and maintain equipment;